kpnarayanan/hazelcastexample/README.md

 Building sender and receiver
 ----------------------------
 Generate the FAT jar: gradle --info clean assemble from the top directory.

 Generate the shadow jar: execute gradle --info shadowJar from the top directory.

 The JARS are persisted in the build/libs directory.

-Run the sender on container 1: java -jar <name of the sender FAT jar> -cluster -cluster-host <IP address of the container hosting the sender (container 1 IP address)>
+Run the sender on container 1: java -jar <build/libs/name of the sender FAT jar> -cluster -cluster-host <IP address of the container hosting the sender (container 1 IP address)>

-Run the receiver on container 2: java -jar <name of the receiver FAT jar> -cluster -cluster-host <IP address of the container hosting the receiver (container 2 IP address)>
+Run the receiver on container 2: java -jar <build/libs/name of the receiver FAT jar> -cluster -cluster-host <IP address of the container hosting the receiver (container 2 IP address)>